How it works

 What regime are we in?

-Primary classification across four regimes — Expansion, Transition, Stagflation, Contraction — using multiple independent macroeconomic indicators per region.
+Primary classification across five regimes — Expansion, Transition, Inflationary, Stagflation, Contraction — using multiple independent macroeconomic indicators per region.

 11 sub-types refine the classification with context on whythe regime is what it is.
 Sub-types structurally cannot override the parent — a designed-in safety constraint, not a configuration option.